-Where regionally approved enrolment zones are in place, the Designated Neighbourhood School (DNS) is considered to be the closest school/campus for the purposes of the School Bus Program.
+Where regionally approved enrolment zones are in place, the Designated Neighbourhood School (DNS) is considered to be the nearest school/campus for the purposes of the SBP.

-An enrolment zone must be approved by the DET regional director and strictly limit entitlement to enrol in a school to only those students who reside in a defined geographical area.
-Any arrangement that allows students to enrol in a school from outside a zone is not recognised under this policy.
+An enrolment zone must strictly limit entitlement to enrol in a school to only those students who reside in a defined geographical area.
 Evidence of regional approval of the zone must be provided to the coordinating school by the client school.